cta-observatory/dl1-data-handler/README.md

 [![build status](https://travis-ci.org/cta-observatory/dl1-data-handler.svg?branch=master)](https://travis-ci.org/cta-observatory/dl1-data-handler.svg?branch=master)
 [![Coverage Status](https://coveralls.io/repos/github/cta-observatory/dl1-data-handler/badge.svg?branch=master)](https://coveralls.io/github/cta-observatory/dl1-data-handler?branch=master)

-A package of utilities for writing, reading, and applying image processing to [Cherenkov Telescope Array (CTA)](https://www.cta-observatory.org/ "CTA collaboration Homepage") DL1 data (calibrated images) in a standardized format.
+A package of utilities for writing (deprecated), reading, and applying image processing to [Cherenkov Telescope Array (CTA)](https://www.cta-observatory.org/ "CTA collaboration Homepage") DL1 data (calibrated images) in a standardized format.
 Created primarily for testing machine learning image analysis techniques on IACT data.

 Currently supports data in the CTA pyhessio sim_telarray format, with the possibility of supporting other IACT data formats in the future.
 Built using ctapipe and PyTables.

 Previously named image-extractor (v0.1.0 - v0.6.0).
 Currently under development, intended for internal use only.

 ## Data Format

-DL1DataWriter implements a standardized format for storing simulated CTA DL1 event data into Pytables files.
+[Deprecated] DL1DataWriter implements a standardized format for storing simulated CTA DL1 event data into Pytables files.
 CTAMLDataDumper is the class which implements the conversion from ctapipe containers to the CTA ML data format.
 See the wiki page [here](https://github.com/cta-observatory/dl1-data-handler/wiki/CTA-ML-Data-Format) for a full description of this data format and an FAQ.

+ctapipe process tool should be used instead.

 ## Installation